-$Loss \otimes{Y,b \to r}$ (%) is the variable loss percent from the bulk system level ("b") to the retail delivery or connection point ("r").
-These values can be found in Error!
-Reference source not found.
+Loss%{Y,b→r} (%) is the variable loss percent from the bulk system level ("b") to the retail delivery or connection point ("r").
+These values can be found in Table A-2.

 Δ Energy{TransLosses,Y} (Δ MWh) represents the change in electricity lost on the transmission system due to the Avoided Transmission Losses benefit.
 Refer to Section 4.1.4 for more details.
 In most cases, unless the transmission system loss percent is altered due to a project or portfolio, this parameter will be zero.
 A positive value represents a reduction in energy lost in transmission system losses.